Acquired brain injury

 It’s estimated that there are roughly 1.5 million TBI cases in the United States each year.
-The overall effects of an acquired brain injury will vary based on the location and severity of the injury.
+The overall effects of a brain injury will vary based on the location and severity of the injury.
 These effects can encompass one or more systems resulting in physical, cognitive, behavioral, speech, sensory, perceptual and/or visual deficits.
 An ABI may also result in impairments to a patient’s mobility or other areas that interfere with activities of daily living.

 This is where our EksoNR exoskeleton program comes in, to help patients utilize their brain plasticity and retrain the muscles to begin walking again.
-While there is no doubt that brain injuries are extremely difficult for both patients with ABI and their family members, with the right clinical support and our medical exoskeleton program, many patients will be able to start on their road to recovery.
+Brain plasticity speaks to the idea that the brain is plastic, or moldable, with time and practice.
+This means that even if an area of the brain gets injured and cannot support the functions that it did before, with rehabilitation other areas of the brain can learn to take over those functions.
+While there is no doubt that brain injuries can be extremely difficult for both patients and their family members, with the right clinical support and our medical exoskeleton program, many patients will be able to start on their road to recovery.